mlcommons/modelbench/README.md

 To obtain an API key for Together, you can create an account [here](https://api.together.xyz/).

 With your keys in place, you are now ready to run your first benchmark!
+Note: Omit `poetry run` in all example commands going forward if you've installed ModelBench from PyPi.

 ```shell
 poetry run modelbench benchmark -m 10